 What Happens to Other Federal Benefits During a Government Shutdown?

 Note: The following types of payments are generally safe during a government shutdown:

 - GI Bill benefits

 - VA Disability Compensation & VA Health Care

 - Medicare and Medicaid

-The government shut down will only affect paychecks for government spending which must be approved on an annual basis.
+The government shutdown will only affect paychecks for government spending, which must be approved annually.
 Some military-related payments are made from a separate pot of money and likely won’t be affected.
 The following payments are expected to continue without interruption during a government shutdown:

 - Military retiree pay

 - Veterans receiving monthly disability and compensation payments

 Military healthcare benefits should continue during a government shutdown.
 DoD medical and dental care facilities will remain operational and will continue inpatient and outpatient care during a government shutdown.